 - Noel Southall, NIH/NCATS, USA

-Together with the Scientific Secretariat, the Task Force is creating a draft document for debate on DMR matters.
-In due time, this will be open for the community at large for comments and suggestions.
+Together with the Scientific Secretariat, the Task Force is creating a draft document for debate on Data Mining and Repurposing matters.
+This draft was open for the community at large for comments and suggestions.
+This draft is available for comments and consultation.

 Plans and timeline